 In both the Hindu and the Buddhist contexts, the taking of life cannot be condoned, and capital punishment is repugnant because punishment should be aimed at reform and restoring the proper social order, rather than being punitive and based upon revenge.
 This view on the sacredness of human life is illustrated by His Holiness Tenzin Gyatso, the Dalai Lama of Tibet.
 Religious arguments against capital punishment are based upon the nature of an ideal community in which love, forgiveness and the hope of redemption are guiding aims.

 At the same time a number of religious traditions, particularly Islam, support the notion of capital punishment, asserting that its use is based on justice and the nature of a moral community, which requires that each person respect the life and liberty of others.
 An interview on the Radio National program Encounter reveals the range of responses of the major faith traditions to the death penalty.
 It includes an Islamic expressed by Professor of Middle Eastern Studies at the Australian National University, Amin Saikal.
-A range of Islamic opinion is reflected in an article entitled ‘Does Islam support the Death Penalty?’ reflecting a variety of interpretation of the Koran.
+A range of Islamic opinions is reflected in an article entitled ‘Does Islam support the Death Penalty?’ reflecting a variety of interpretations of the Koran.

 Judaism is remarkably similar to Christianity in its view of capital punishment.
 The BBC Ethics summary of religious responses to the death penalty indicates Jewish distaste for capital punishment, although the Torah supports it in principle.
 Jewish communities around the world have felt that life imprisonment without parole serves the same purposes without the disadvantages and inhumanity of its actual practice.
-An article on the Reform Jewish site, the Death Penalty and Jewish Values, discusses the tension between scriptural allowance of the death penalty and historical Jewish distaste for it.

 - Discuss the possible reactions of migrants of other faiths to the proposed Bill that James must vote on, considering that many came to Australia after fleeing regimes that used capital punishment in an indiscriminate and arbitrary manner.
-Why would they be either for, or against it?
+Why would they be either for or against it?

 Examining Personal Experience

 As a Catholic, James will examine the teachings of the Church in helping him to decide how he will vote.
 Given the nature of the issue, James is grateful that he will be able to vote according to his conscience.
 Although Scripture appears to be ambiguous about capital punishment, statements coming from the living tradition of the Church are not.
-They clearly proclaim the dignity and sanctity of all human life and warn against punishment which deprives offenders of their lives.
+They clearly proclaim the dignity and sanctity of all human life and warn against punishment that deprives offenders of their lives.

 On the whole, Australia has had a reasonably good human rights record.
 James is aware of the way in which the international community would react to attempts to reintroduce capital punishment.
 He himself has a growing sense that capital punishment is a violation of human rights.